stoermelder/vcvrack-packone/docs/Mirror.md

 ![MIRROR intro](./Mirror-intro.png)

-First, MIRROR must be bound to another module by placing it directly to the left of MIRROR and using the option "Bind source module (left)".
+First, MIRROR must be bound to another module by placing it directly to the left of MIRROR and using the option _Bind source module (left)_.
 All parameters get mapped by MIRROR.
-Afterwards you can place another instance of the same module to the right of MIRROR and use the context menu option "Map module (right)" to map all parameters.
+Afterwards you can place another instance of the same module to the right of MIRROR and use the context menu option _Map module (right)_ to map all parameters.
 Each parameter is now linked.
-You can repeat this procedure or, alternatively, you can automatically add a new instance of the module using "Add and map new module".
+You can repeat this procedure or, alternatively, you can automatically add a new instance of the module using _Add and map new module_.
 After the modules are bound to the left and right of MIRROR you can place them anywhere you want in Rack, mapped modules don't need to stay directly attached to MIRROR.

 ![MIRROR CV-ports](./Mirror-map.gif)